-Mariya Kuchina scales a 1.97m World junior best in Trinec (LOC Beskydska latka) © Copyright
+Mariya Kuchina wins the women's high jump in Trinec (LOC Beskydska latka) © Copyright

 Kuchina, the winner at last summer's inaugural Youth Olympic Games, sailed clear on her second attempt to add one centimetre to the previous World junior best set by Bulgaria’s Desislava Aleksandrova-Mladenova in 1994.